dominiksalvet/gim/README.md

-cd gim/ && # change directory to the cloned repository git checkout "$(git describe --abbrev=0)" && # use the latest repository tag sudo make install && # install the program cd ~/Downloads/ && # change directory to the 'Downloads' directory again rm -rf gim/ && # remove cloned repository (can be omitted if you want) echo 'SUCCESS' # print a message if everything succeeded
+cd gim/ && # change directory to the cloned repository git checkout "$(git describe --abbrev=0)" && # use the latest repository tag sudo make install && # install the program echo 'SUCCESS' # print a message if everything succeeded
 ```

-After the steps above are successfully executed, gim will be installed on your system and in case of requiring to **uninstall gim** or **update gim**, you can **use gim itself for these operations** as shown in the [Usage](#usage) section below.
+After the steps above are successfully executed:

+* Gim will be installed on your system and in case of requiring to **uninstall gim** or **update gim**, you can **use gim itself for these operations** as demonstrated in the [Usage](#usage) section below.
+* The *~/Downloads/gim* directory won't be required for the program to be working and so it can be manually removed.

 ## Usage